Diocletianic Persecution: Persecution and Tetrarchic ideology

-Diocletian, acclaimed emperor on 20 November 284, was a religious conservative, faithful to the traditional Roman cult.
+Diocletian, acclaimed emperor on 20 November 284, was a religious conservative who was faithful to the traditional Roman cult.
 Unlike Aurelian (r.
 270-275), Diocletian did not foster any new cult of his own.
 He preferred the older Olympian gods.
-Nonetheless, Diocletian did wish to inspire a general religious revival.
+Nonetheless, Diocletian wished to inspire a general religious revival.
 As the panegyrist to Maximian declared: "You have heaped the gods with altars and statues, temples and offerings, which you dedicated with your own name and your own image, whose sanctity is increased by the example you set, of veneration for the gods.
 Surely, men will now understand what power resides in the gods, when you worship them so fervently."
 Diocletian associated himself with the head of the Roman pantheon, Jupiter; his co-emperor, Maximian, associated himself with Hercules.
 This connection between god and emperor helped to legitimize the emperors' claims to power and tied imperial government closer to the traditional cult.

 Diocletian did not insist on exclusive worship of Jupiter and Hercules, which would have been a drastic change in the pagan tradition.
 For example, Elagabalus had tried fostering his own god and no others and had failed dramatically.
 Diocletian built temples for Isis and Sarapis at Rome and a temple to Sol in Italy.
-He did, however, favor gods who provided for the safety of the whole empire instead of the local deities of the provinces.
-In Africa, Diocletian's revival focused on Jupiter, Hercules, Mercury, Apollo and the imperial cult.
-The cult of Saturn, the Romanized Baal-hamon, was neglected.
+He, however, favored gods that provided for the safety of the whole empire, instead of the local deities of the provinces.
+In Africa, Diocletian's revival focused on Jupiter, Hercules, Mercury, Apollo, and the imperial cult.
+The cult of Saturn, the romanized Baal-hamon, was neglected.
 In imperial iconography Jupiter and Hercules were pervasive.
 The same pattern of favoritism affected Egypt as well.
 Native Egyptian deities saw no revival, nor was the sacred hieroglyphic script used.
 Unity in worship was central to Diocletian's religious policies.